dosycorp/serve/README.md

 Volley is just Zeit's Serve with Basic Access auth.

+The name is from Tennis.
+Adding basic access handshake to HTTP is to HTTP what a Volley is to a Serve.

+At least to me. :shrug:

 We use .htaccess Apache convention for this.
 Just add a htpasswd file to your directory.

 And install volley (as you would serve) and run (as you would serve).